 Photography lenses are typically designed for operating in the human-visible ~420-680nm range.
 Within this range the lenses have good transmission, and control for chromatic aberrations (e.g. the red, green and blue channels are all in focus).
 UV photography ideally requires

-UV-VIS filters
+UV filters

 UV photography requires a UV-pass filter (for UV-only photography) and a visible-spectrum-pass filter (also called a UV/IR cut or blocking filter).
 Photographs are taken with each of these filters using a full-spectrum camera.
-Available filters (empirical imaging has no affiliation
+Available UV filters (empirical imaging has no

 Full Spectrum Camera